DiceDB/docs/src/content/docs/commands/EXISTS.md

 ---
 title: EXISTS
-description: Documentation for the Redis command EXISTS
+description: Documentation for the DiceDB command EXISTS
 ---

-# DiceDB EXISTS Command Documentation

-## Overview

 The `EXISTS` command in DiceDB is used to determine if one or more keys exist in the database.
 This command is useful for checking the presence of keys before performing operations that depend on their existence.